GSA/idmanagement.gov/_university/pacs101.md

 <tr>
   <td colspan="7">
   <ul>
-	<li>Create and issue an RFI to vendors that requests specific qualifications and capabilities against PACS requirements.</li>
+	<li>Create and issue an RFI to vendors that request specific qualifications and capabilities against PACS requirements.</li>
   </ul>
   </td>
 </tr>